Techkilladis/Techkilladis/README.md

 # Hi there, I'm Suriya Narayanan K G 👋

-I am a full-stack developer and student currently pursuing a B.Tech in Computer Science and Engineering at Vellore Institute of Technology (CGPA: 9.58/10), alongside a B.S. in Data Science at the Indian Institute of Technology Madras.
-I am passionate about building practical software solutions, ranging from web platforms and full mobile applications to machine learning and cybersecurity frameworks.
+I am a full-stack web and mobile app developer, currently pursuing a B.Tech in Computer Science and Engineering at Vellore Institute of Technology (CGPA: 9.58/10), alongside a B.S. in Data Science at the Indian Institute of Technology Madras.
+I am passionate about building practical software solutions, ranging from full cross-platform mobile applications and web platforms to machine learning and cybersecurity frameworks.

 ---